Branding & Advertising

 • Attribution/credit “stealing”

-• Many relevant outcomes: Difficult to measure
+• Many relevant outcomes: Difficult to measure what matters most

-• Goliath sellers, illegal monopolies, enshitification
+• Goliath sellers, illegal monopolies, enshittification

 • Fraud, Algorithmic opacity, Privacy regulations

-• “Ad Tech Tax” : 20-50% of ad spend
+• “Ad Tech Tax”: 20-50% of ad spend

 Does advertising build brands?
 Toyota